xyzjge/midi-band/README.md

 * Create a song with multiple instruments (ie drums, bass, guitar, piano, ...)
 * Export song to .wav

-For a shot introduction of the product see the following video
+For a short introduction of the product see the following video

 [![Watch the video](https://i.ytimg.com/vi/HnlVdcr7t5Q/hqdefault.jpg)](https://youtu.be/HnlVdcr7t5Q)